MakeSchool-Tutorials/MakeSchoolNotes-Swift/P7-Local-Storage-Realm/content.md

     }

 So we've dynamically imported the Realm library so we have access to this functionality.
 You remeber Alt-Clicking?
 Try it now on *RLMObject*.
-Realm objects are just like normal object, you just subclass *RLMObject* to get started.
+Realm objects are just like normal objects - you just subclass *RLMObject* to get started.

 > [action]
 > Let's add the following variables to create our `Note` model class.